20101301-Alina-Hasan/Google-Autosuggestion-Scraper/README.md

    ```bash
    pip install selenium openpyxl
    ```

 2. **Download Geckodriver**:
   - Download the appropriate version of geckodriver for your operating system from [Geckodriver Releases](https://sourceforge.net/projects/geckodriver.mirror/).
   - Place geckodriver in the same directory as the script or add it to your system PATH.

 3. **Firefox Installation**:
   - Ensure Firefox is installed on your system. *A Firefox installer is located in the 'Setup' folder of this repository.*

+4. **Jupyter Notebook**:
+  - Open the provided Jupyter Notebook file in a Jupyter environment to run the script.
+The notebook demonstrates the functionality and provides instructions for use.

 *A Sample Output is provided in the 'Sample Output' folder*